SCHOOL HOURS/TIMES ARE AS FOLLOWS:

 COMMUNITY USE OF THE GROUNDS AND FACILITIES

-Our grounds and facilities are open to the children at all times for the children to play and enjoy.
-They are strictly NON-SMOKING and we request that no bottles or cans are brought on to the property.
+Our grounds are open families to use outside of school hours.
+Our grounds are strictly NON-SMOKING and NON-ALCOHOL and we request that no bottles or cans are brought on to the property.
 Motorised vehicles are not permitted on the grounds at any time unless on school business.
-If you bring a dog onto the property it must be on a lead and under controls at all times and you must clean up after it as this is a children’s learning and play environment.
+Dogs are also not permitted on the school grounds.
 Anyone using the grounds out of school hours does so at their own risk and we ask that the grounds are treated with respect.
 Please note the signs displayed around the school and leave only your footsteps behind.
+Those who do not follow these rules may be asked to leave the grounds.

 CHILDHOOD ILLNESSES AND INFECTIOUS DISEASES

-Some children may not be fully immunized so please notify us if any of these that occur with members of your family so we can notify other school families.
-As with most schools, head lice are our main offenders.
-Please check your children’s hair regularly and treat if required.
+Some children may not be fully immunised so please notify us if any of these that occur with members of your family so we can notify other school families.
+Also please check your children’s hair for nits regularly and treat if required.
 The lice love clean hair and it is not a reflection on hygiene.

 DENTAL THERAPISTS